aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.gridweb/gridwebbean/_index.md

 ```

-the web path of the script/image files of the control.
+Gets the web path of the script/image files of the control.
 For example: "http://localhost/acw\_client".
 You may also set this value in the web.config file.
 Add this section to the <configuration> section:
 <appSettings>

 <add key="aspose.cells.gridweb.acw\_client\_path" value="/acw\_client/" />